Lars Olav Olaussen

 Lars Olav Olaussen is a Norwegian handball player.

 He made his debut on the Norwegian national team in 2000, and played 51 matches for the national team between 2000 and 2007.
-He competed at the 2007 World Men's Handball Championship.
+He competed at the 2007 World Men's Handball Championship, where Norway finished 13th.
+Throughout most of his career, Olaussen was the third choice keeper for Norway behind Steinar Ege and Ole Erevik.